Skip to content

 Build (Linux, macOS, FreeBSD)

 This section covers the build process for Linux, macOS, and FreeBSD.
-If you want to build on Windows, please go to Build on Windows.
+If you want to build on Windows, also need to read Build on Windows.

 This project provides a binary file of static-php-cli.
 You can directly download the binary file of the corresponding platform and then use it to build static PHP.
 Currently, the platforms supported by spc binary are Linux and macOS.